3D concrete printing: Challenges and limitations

 Several limitations prevent 3D concrete printing from being widely adopted throughout the construction industry.
 First, the material palette that can be used for 3D printed concrete is limited, particularly due to nozzle extrusion and the deposition process of concrete layers, which introduces the challenge of premature collapsing.
 Therefore, research on material properties and developing high-quality cementitious materials that comply with both structural concrete codes and 3D printing applications is a current area of focus.
 Due to the sensitivity of a concrete mix, a change in cement type, aggregate, or admixture will impact concrete properties and behavior.

 Current building codes consider concrete as a homogenous material when in reality, concrete is anisotropic.
 This anisotropy is further exposed with printed layers, so new methods for estimating deformations and cracking must be developed.
 In addition, current material testing for concrete consists of cylindrical specimens in accordance with ASTM C39.
 There is currently no systematic or theoretical basis for 3D printed concrete, especially when it comes to standard testing.

 Current 3D printed projects have been limited to model prototyping and low-rise, large-area buildings as opposed to high-rise commercial buildings because of restrictions in 3D printer technology.
 Printers need to be compatible with the height of the building, so additional research in 3D printer stability and design is required.
-There are also challenges with reinforcement in 3D concrete printing, which is required for taller structures.
-See reinforcement for 3D concrete printing for more details.
+There are also challenges with reinforcement in concrete 3D printing, which is required for taller structures.